 Welcome to the Windmill Pre-School web site.

 Our Pre-school is set in the beautiful village of Brill, adjacent to the Brill C of E Combined School and benefits from some amazing views of the local countryside.
-We have a purpose built building and our own well-equipped outdoor play area, plus access to some of the primary school’s facilities.
+We have a purpose built building and our own well-equipped outdoor play area including Forest School, plus access to some of the primary school’s facilities.

 Windmill Pre-School prides itself in delivering excellence in all aspects of preschool education.